github/opensource.guide/activities/citable-code/index.md

 ### Pick the repository you want to archive

-At this point, you've just authorized Zenodo to configure the webhooks for your repositories to allow for archiving and DOI-issuing.
+At this point, you've authorized Zenodo to configure the repository webhooks needed to allow for archiving and DOI-issuing.
 To enable this functionality, simply click the **On** toggle button next to your repository (in this case **My-Awesome-Science-Software**).

 ![toggle](zenodo-toggle-on.png)

-That's all we need to do for now here.
-Back to GitHub!

 <a id="check" title="Check Repo Settings" class="toc-item"></a>

 ## Check repository settings

 By switching archiving on in Zenodo, you have set up a new webhook on your repository.
-Let's go and take a look at that now.

-Click the settings icon <span class="octicon octicon-tools"></span> and then click 'Webhooks &amp; Services' in the left-hand menu.
+Click the settings icon <span class="octicon octicon-tools"></span> in your repository, and then click 'Webhooks &amp; Services' in the left-hand menu.
 If all has gone to plan then you should see something like in the screengrab below listing a new webhook configured to post to Zenodo.

 ![webhooks](webhook-view.png)